Gattocrucco/sipmfilter/README.md

 ## Scripts

-  * `fingersnr.py`: compute the SNR for moving average and exponential moving average filter varying their parameters.
+  * `fingersnr.py`: compute the SNR for moving average, exponential moving average and matched filter varying their parameters.
 You have to run this script in ipython and then call functions interactively.

-  * `fingersnrmf.py`: like `fingersnr.py` but for the matched filter.
+  * `fingersnrmf.py`: test for `fingersnr.py`.

   * `plotwav.py`: plot a pair of things to check the wav file is read correctly and makes sense.